 - 3 large egg yolks, at room temperature

-- Heat oven to 350.
+- Heat oven to 350 degrees F (176 degrees C).
 Grease and flour three 8 or 9-inch round cake pans and line the bottoms with a round of parchment paper that is also slathered with a bit of butter or shortening.

 - Separate the whole eggs, placing the yolks in a small bowl and the whites in the bowl of a standing mixer fitted with the whisk attachment.
 Beat the egg whites until stiff peaks form when you lift the whisk from the beaten egg whites.
 Scrape the egg whites into another bowl.
 Rinse and dry the standing mixer bowl.